uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ```

 will return: `{'acl': ['*'], 'authz': ['/programs/OpenAccess/projects/CCLE'], 'baseid': 'e9bd6198-300c-40c8-97a1-82dfea8494e4', 'created_date': '2020-03-13T16:08:53.743421', 'did': '92183610-735e-4e43-afd6-7b15c91f6d10', 'file_name': None, 'form': 'object', 'hashes': {'md5': 'cbccc3cd451e09cf7f7a89a7387b716b'}, 'metadata': {}, 'rev': '13077495', 'size': 15411918474, 'updated_date': '2020-03-13T16:08:53.743427', 'uploader': None, 'urls': ['https://api.gdc.cancer.gov/data/30dc47eb-aa58-4ff7-bc96-42a57512ba97'], 'urls_metadata': {'https://api.gdc.cancer.gov/data/30dc47eb-aa58-4ff7-bc96-42a57512ba97': {}}, 'version': None}`

+## 5. Jupyter Notebook Demos
+***
+Below we list a few jupyter notebooks which show how to get started on how to use the SDK to interact with the Gen3 data commons and how to analyze datasets on X different Gen3 data commons

+1. How to get started using the Gen3 SDK with the ["Gen3_authentication notebook"](Gen3_authentication.ipynb)
+This jupyter python3 notebook is written to be run in the workspace of the gen3.datacommons.io.

+2. How to get started, download node files from the datacommons, show/select data, and plot with this [notebook](notebook2_canine.ipynb).
+This jupyter python3 notebook is written for the workspace of the [canine datacommons](https://caninedc.org/workspace).

+3.
+This jupyter python3 notebook is written for the workspace [sandbox datacommons](gen3.datacommons.io).